praveer09/praveer09.github.io/_posts/2016-07-14-java-8-optional-as-a-monad.markdown

 In this article I will show the following:

-- How Java 8's [`Optional`][Optional] can be used to write code in a functional way and
+- How Java 8's [`Optional`][Optional] can be used to write code in a functional way.
-- Understand Monads using Optional as an example and how it helps build robustness into the code
+- Understand Monads using Optional as an example and how it can be used to bring robustness into the code.

 Code sample for this article can be found at [this link][CodeSample].
 As a part of my exploration of functional programming, I have been reading [Functional Programming in JavaScript][book], by [Luis Atencio][author].
 I have